rnautiyal/JWTValidation/README.md

 If configured correctly, you should receive a **200 OK** response from the backend (authorized).
 If JWT validation fails, you’ll receive a **401 Unauthorized** or **403 Forbidden** response.

----

-Would you like me to generate a **`setup.sh`** script (automated version of these steps) that you can include directly in your GitHub repo?
-It can:

-* Register the app via Azure CLI
-* Capture the Tenant/Client IDs
-* Create the secret
-* Configure the App Gateway automatically.